On following the work of Claudia de Rham…

 Dear Prof. Dr. Claudia de Rham:

 If the answers are so ridiculous, why not try a ridiculously simple model?
 Why not start with Max Planck’s base units and assume a cold start and the emergence of a primordial sphere seemingly ex nihilo.
-That would be one infinitesimal primordial sphere per infinitesimal-primordial second (on the order of the Planck base units); and, of course, at that rate per second a rather astronomical expansion would be underway.
+That would be one infinitesimal primordial sphere per infinitesimal-unit of Planck Time (on the order of the Planck base units); and, of course, at that rate per second a rather astronomical expansion would be underway.

 Last month I wrote this up: https://81018.com/history/